haugene/docker-transmission-openvpn/.github/PULL_REQUEST_TEMPLATE.md

   Also, please create PRs to DEV branch, !!NOT!!
 MASTER branch.
-  If necessary, when we review or such, make a comment if you feel this needs to go to master directly, otherwise we will merge to master when necesssary.
+  If necessary, when we review or such, make a comment if you feel this needs to go to master directly, otherwise, we will merge to master when necessary.
 -->
 ## Breaking change
 <!--